asura1234/DogBreedFlashCard/README.md

 Each package is self-contained with clear dependencies, promoting code reusability and maintainability.

-This project also demonstrates the use of swift `async throws` over traditional completion handler for asnychronus operation.
+This project also demonstrates the use of swift `async throws` over traditional completion handler for asnychronus operation for better code readibility and clearity on execution order.

-### fetching random dog image using completion handler
+#### fetching random dog image using completion handler
 ```swift
 func fetchRandomDogImage(completion: @escaping Result<DogImage, DogAPIServiceError> -> Void)
 ```

-### fetching random dog image using async throws
+#### fetching random dog image using async throws
 ```swift
 func fetchRandomDogImage() async throws -> DogImage
 ```